drytoastman/scorekeeperfrontend/docs/install.md

 ## Notes on Application Use

 1. Starting and stopping the TrayApplication should be quick as the containers are quick to start and stop
-1. The only long delay is on Windows Home when restarting the virtual machine after a reboot or logoff
+1. The only long delay is on Windows when restarting the virtual machine after a reboot or logoff

 ![ContextMenu](images/startingvm.png)